 After 15 February 2015 all nominees will be informed and required to forward four hard copies of their manuscript to the Jury for consideration.
 Please note that electronic versions will not be accepted and submissions unfortunately cannot be returned.
 Submissions should be received by all four members of the jury by 15 March 2015.

 - Manfred Schmidt, Universität Heidelberg

-The decision of the Jury will be announced in June 2014.
-The prize winner will then be invited to attend an Award Ceremony and following reception, at the next conference organised by the ISSC (currently scheduled for 2015).
+The decision of the Jury will be announced in June 2015.
+The prize winner will then be invited to attend an Award Ceremony and following reception, which will take place during an ISSC Executive Committee or General Assembly meeting, or at a World Social Science Forum.
 During the ceremony the prize winner will be expected to give a public lecture on the work for which they have been awarded the prize.

-Please forward any further queries to Louise Soper (email@example.com) at the ECPR.
+Please forward any further queries to Marcia Taylor (firstname.lastname@example.org) at the ECPR.